domoszlai/juicy-gcode/README.md

   Convert SVGFILE to G-Code

 Available options:
-  -h,--help                Show this help text
+  -h,--help                   Show this help text SVGFILE                     The SVG file to be converted -f,--flavor CONFIGFILE      Configuration of G-Code flavor -o,--output OUTPUTFILE      The output G-Code file (default is standard output) -d,--dpi DPI                Used to determine the size of the SVG when it does
-  SVGFILE                  The SVG file to be converted -f,--flavor CONFIGFILE   Configuration of G-Code flavor -o,--output OUTPUTFILE   The output G-Code file (default is standard output) -d,--dpi DPI             Density of the SVG file (default is 72 DPI) -m,--mirror-y-axis       Mirror Y axis to have the result in G-Code coordinate system -b,--generate-bezier     Generate bezier curves (G5) instead of arcs (G2,G3)
+                              not contain any units; dot per inch (default is 72) -r,--resolution RESOLUTION  Shorter paths are replaced by line segments; mm (default is 0.1) -m,--mirror-y-axis          Mirror Y axis to have the result in G-Code coordinate system -b,--generate-bezier        Generate bezier curves (G5) instead of arcs (G2,G3)
 ```

 ## Configuration